Amanda McLean, Physiotherapist / Owner

 Mandy’s university career began while on a tennis scholarship at Cumberland University in Lebanon, Tennessee.
 She returned to Canada to complete her physiotherapy degree from the University of Manitoba in 2000, and has worked in private practice physiotherapy since then.
 In 2009 she began working at River Heights Physiotherapy and in 2014 she joined Amanda McLean as co-owner.
-She has been a Certified Fitness Instructor since 1995, has since become a yoga instructor, and running enthusiast.
+She became a Certified Fitness Instructor in 1995, for years has taught a variety of fitness and yoga classes, and is a running enthusiast.
 Her passion and knowledge in sports, and exercise instruction have been invaluable to her physiotherapy practice.

-Since the beginning of her career Mandy has followed current research and has done many continuing education courses to enhance her expertise in treating orthopaedic injuries.
+Since the beginning of her career Mandy has followed current research and has done many continuing education courses to enhance her expertise in treating orthopaedic injuries from head to toe.
 She has advance training in treating jaw disorders, and has built up an extensive and rewarding practice in this area.
 Mandy is licensed to practice acupuncture and is trained in the management of osteoporosis.
 Consequently, she applies a wide variety of treatment techniques in the areas of manual therapy, specific therapeutic exercise, acupuncture, and education.